 Teachers are paired with local STEM professionals to mentor them through the projects and they increase their skills and knowledge through exposure to contemporary STEM practices.

-Students can participate in site visits, masterclasses, work experience and local STEM careers events.
+Students can participate in site visits, work experience and local STEM careers events.
 These activities will expose students to a range of different STEM opportunities and education pathways that lead to exciting local STEM careers.

-STEM CPP schools can participate in a range of activities, including:
+Schools can participate in a range of activities, including:

 - an annual professional learning session with ongoing support for teachers, focusing on developing the skills and confidence needed to deliver, and support students in, the inquiry-based projects